 According to McKinsey & Company’s report Diversity Wins (2020), organizations with greater levels of diversity are reported to achieve better financially.
 As well as being more innovative and creative.
 Especially when given the right conditions and leadership.
 This makes a strong business case for diversity hiring.
 It also motivates why every organization, regardless which industry or size, should put considerable efforts creating a fair recruitment process.

 How biases can affect you during a job interview

-(Un)conscious bias is costing you money and talent – Biased hiring decisions result in less diverse teams.
-And less diversity hinders your business productivity.
-“If you literally just put it into Google, you find article after article and research piece after research piece that says businesses perform better when they have greater ethnic and gender diversity,” Matt explains, “more diverse companies produce more revenue.”
+But (un)conscious bias is costing you money and talent.
+Because biased hiring decisions result in less diverse teams and less diversity hinders your business productivity.
+Once you start researching on the benefits with diversity hiring, you will find article after article and research piece after research piece that says businesses perform better when they have greater ethnic and gender diversity.
+Ultimately, more diverse companies produce more revenue.

 Types of interview bias and how to eliminate them